OutSystems/docs-odc/src/eap/building-apps/ui/self-registration/screen.md

 platform-version: odc
 ---

 # Create a screen for users to self-register

-To enable users to self-register to access your app, you can provide end users with a screen.
-At the very least, end users must provide their name and email address.
+To enable users to self-register to access your app, you can provide end-users with a login screen requiring them to enter their name and email address.

 To create a self-registration flow, open ODC studio and follow the steps below:

-1. From the **Interface** tab, click **UI Flows** > Common folder then copy and paste the Login screen into the same folder.
+1. From the **Interface** tab, click **UI Flows**.
+Then from the Common folder copy and paste the Login screen into the same folder.
 This creates a copy of Login screen named Login2.

     ![Copy login screen](images/copy-login-screen-odcs.png)